kenmoini/ocp4-ai-svc-universal/docs/using-in-tower.md

 # cluster_version: 4.11
 ```

 Check the box for Privilege Escalation.
+Select the `bootstrap.yaml` Playbook, then duplicate the Job Template and swap out for the `destroy.yaml` Playbook.

 7. Once the Job Template is saved, give it a **Survey** - ask for the `site_config_name` variable as a text/string box.